Mozilla-Ocho/Didthis/integrations/mobile-app/docs/deployment.md

 ## Shipping to TestFlight

-Shipping to TestFlight basically consists of manually selecting an uploaded build and releasing it to a testing group in App Store Connect.
+Shipping to TestFlight basically consists of manually selecting a version and releasing it to a testing group in App Store Connect.

+Each subsequent build for that version will be automatically shipped.

 Builds should be performed & uploaded via Bitrise upon pushes to the `main` branch, so this part should be automated.